What is meant by “financial crime”?

 Several different types of crime are bundled together under the heading of financial crime.
 The following is a brief explanation of each of the ones we need to be concerned about to make sure that we complying with our obligations under law and regulation.

-Money laundering – to prevent our firm from being used to launder monies (regulation is the Money Laundering Regulations 2007 which will shortly be replaced by the new 4th Anti-Money Laundering Regulation 2016 in force from end of the June).
+Money laundering – to prevent our firm from being used to launder monies (regulation is conducted through the Money Laundering Regulations 2017).
 This is where people try to get monies to go through a professional firm and then receive what is known as “clean” money from a firm at the end of a case.
 Say a criminal brought a claim and paid for their hire car vehicle in cash while their car was off the road.
 In a successful claim those monies would be refunded to the person at the end and the criminal would have nice clean money paid to them from a solicitors bank account.

 UK Sanctions Law – this is prevent businesses doing business with people who are under a sanction by the Government (worldwide) as this is not allowed.
 The Government has a sanctions list which includes “politically exposed persons” such as those involved in Government/politics (and their families) which we need to check before acting for you or paying out monies.
 It is nothing to worry about and highly unlikely that you would be on the list.
 This involves a simple electronic check which we do ourselves and record on your file.
 You are not affected by this on your credit or any other report and we will not charge you for it.